JonasAlfredsson/ansible-role-snapraid/README.md

 # Usage

-Since the SnapRAID arrays are often unique to each individual host, I usual prefer to define these individual configurations in their respective `host_vars/{{ ansible_hostname }}` file.
+Since the SnapRAID arrays are often unique to each individual host, I usually prefer to define these individual configurations in their respective `host_vars/{{ ansible_hostname }}` path.
 However, if you have multiple identical machines there should not be any problem to define all of this in one of the `group_vars/` files.